SAP-samples/hana-shine-xsa/README.md

 - ui - This package contains the user interface for the SHINE Launchpad, Data Generator, and Purchase Order Worklist applications implemented in SAP UI5.

+Note: The code will not work in SPS11 and it will work only in SPS12